|Birth: ||Feb. 27, 1919|

 |Death: ||Feb.
 17, 1945, Germany|

 Husband of Margaret Burnham Ballard whom he married on January 11, 1940 in Bridgewater, Oneida, New York.

 Paul served as a First Lieutenant & Bombardier on B-17G #44-8437, 563rd Bomber Squadron, 388th Bomber Group, Heavy, U.S. Army Air Force during World War II.

 He resided in Madison County, New York prior to the war.

-He was "Killed In Action" when his plane was shot down by flak and crashed at Prum, Germany during the war.
-He was awarded an Air Medal with 4 Oak Leaf Clusters and a Purple Heart.
-A crew of 9 was KIA during this flight.
+Paul was "Killed In Action" when his B-17 was shot down by German flak and crashed near Prum, Germany during the war.

 Service # O1323227

 ( Bio by: Russell S. "Russ" Pickett )

 Airmen who perished on B-17G #44-8437: